dlh01/fieldmanager-beta-customize/readme.txt

 == Description ==

-This is the proposed Customize context for Fieldmanager.
+This is a proposed Customize context for Fieldmanager.
 You can install the plugin alongside a stable Fieldmanager release to help test and refine the context.

-The official Pull Request for the Customize context, plus tests, is [on GitHub](https://github.com/alleyinteractive/wordpress-fieldmanager/pull/399).
+The official Pull Request for this context, plus tests, is [on GitHub](https://github.com/alleyinteractive/wordpress-fieldmanager/pull/399).

 == Installation ==